djjung2/xPea-Share-Insight-DS/README.md

 # xPea

 I created xPea, a job recommendation system that suggests jobs tailored to each user's preferred balance between good company experience and job title.
 A user inputs a job title at a publicly traded company, and xPea will compare 13,000 unique job titles at over 4,000 companies to suggest similar jobs at companies.
-I deployed this project as a Flask web app hosted on AWS at xpeashare.work .
+I deployed this project as a Flask web app hosted on AWS at [xpeashare.work](http://xpeashare.work).
 This project was created as a Fellow in 4 weeks during the Fall 2018 session of Insight Data Science.

 ![xPea logo](https://raw.githubusercontent.com/djjung2/xPea-Share-Insight-DS/master/src/flaskexample/static/images/xPea_Logo.png)